 Our favorite beach was called Hornos in the Agios Sostis area.
-It was a place perfect for sunbathing, swimming in crystal clear water and enjoying the sun while being surrounded by people, tourists and locals alike who, just like us, were just enjoying, drifting, and watching the sailboats pass by.
+It was a place perfect for sunbathing, swimming in crystal clear water, and enjoying the sun while being surrounded by people, tourists, and locals alike who, just like us, were just enjoying, drifting, and watching the sailboats pass by.

 All the streets of downtown converged at a waterfront esplanade, from where we could see the windmills.
 In addition to all restaurants, Mykonos was full of handmade art.
-All kinds of items of clothing, jewelry, ornaments.
+All kinds of items of clothing, jewelry, and ornaments.

 We had to visit them all!
 I wear the jewelry that I got there, and to this day I regret not buying a beautiful handmade lighthouse, as the nature of our trip left room for only the essentials.

 The famous Mykonos windmills are the symbol of the island.
 The images that started this adventure were of those windmills, and I was so excited to visit them in person.

 In the village and near the port, there were two museums that seemed very promising: the archaeological museum and the naval museum.
 We just could not escape the charm of the island.
 We wanted to see everything, from the town center to the beaches and nature.
 Our explorations even included a visit to the first temple on the island, an interesting place saturated with visitors young and old.

 On the third day, and our last at Angelika’s resort, we went to the center to see a friend from Chile who invited us to stay on the other side of the island.
 The hotel we booked for the three nights was in Ano Mera, a place with fewer residents than Chora, and so we needed to prepare for our stay.
 While my friends went to do the shopping, I waited in a laundromat and tried to get us a taxi.